-Prior to any road construction, redevelopment, or obliteration, roads would be evaluated for any association with significant archeological resources.
+Prior to any road obliteration, roads would be evaluated for any association with significant archeological resources.
 Although the roadbeds are disturbed areas, there would be a potential for significant subsurface deposits to remain intact beneath or adjacent to the disturbed areas.

-Archeological surveying or monitoring would be carried out during ground-disturbing activities to ensure intact deposits were avoided to the greatest extent possible.
+Archeological surveying or monitoring would be carried out during ground disturbing activities to ensure intact deposits were avoided to the greatest extent possible.
 These actions would result in negligible to minor, localized, adverse impacts that would be permanent.

 Trails systems within the monument would encourage visitors to stay on established paths.
-This would reduce foot-traffic damage to mounds and other archeological resources, thus resulting in a long-term, monumentwide, beneficial impact.
+This would reduce foot traffic damage to mounds and other archeological resources, thus resulting in a long-term, monumentwide, beneficial impact.

-Infrastructure Construction-The preferred alternative and alternative C would propose constructing several facilities that would improve the monument's infrastructure and enhance visitor services.
-These include

-- Construction of a small parking area within the development zone in the Heritage Addition - Installation of a visitor contact station at the Sny Magill Unit

-Prior to each construction project, the construction site would be surveyed and assessed for significant archeological deposits.
+Infrastructure Construction-Alternatives B and C would propose constructing a visitor contact station at the Sny Magill Unit.
+This would improve the monument's infrastructure and enhance visitor services.
+Prior to the construction project, the construction site would be surveyed and assessed for significant archeological deposits.